software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 #### The contract

 `protostar init` automatically fills generated files with sample content.
-We're not going to change them, because the example contract is sufficient for us, and it is not important for this tutorial what it does exactly.
+We're not going to change them because the example contract is sufficient for us, and it is not important for this tutorial what it does exactly.

 #### protostar.toml file